zachross015/music-research/scratchpad.md

-could speak your truth in those few moments the universe aligned in your favor dad couldnt yell at you and mom couldnt bully or belittle you drumming was your escape and you have the power to give that to someone else you have the power to channel that expression to teach this skill but why are you so afraid to teach it why are you trying to hide it why are you so afraid to express yourself here you love the drumms you hate the drums the drums challenge you theyve frustrated you youve felt misunderstood as a drummer you have so many
+could speak your truth in those few moments the universe aligned in your favor dad couldnt yell at you and mom couldnt bully or belittle you drumming was your escape and you have the power to give that to someone else you have the power to channel that expression to teach this skill** #music #insight #emotional but why are you so afraid to teach it why are you trying to hide it why are you so afraid to express yourself here you love the drumms you hate the drums the drums challenge you theyve frustrated you youve felt misunderstood as a drummer you have so many